cetic/tsquared/README.md

 known as a generalization of the t-statistic for multivariate hypothesis testing.

 For monitoring, only a single multivariate observation is compared to a reference distribution.

-This is more a generalization of the z-score.
+## <a name="quest"> Questions </a>
+#### <a name="ttest">How TSquared is related to T-Test? </a>

+Hotelling's T2 is a generalization of the t-statistic for multivariate hypothesis testing When a single multivariate observation is compared to a reference distribution, it can be viewed as a generalization of the z-score.
+The difference is the nature of the entities (point >< distribution) that are considered in the distance computation and in the denominator of the equation also.

 <img src="pictures/z-score.jpg" width="300" >

-### Relationship between z-score and TSquared
+What's the relationship with z-score then?

 <a href="pictures/equ_zscore.png"><img src="pictures/equ_zscore.png" width="300" ></a>